 Challenge n°2: Access to raw datasets for the data landscape exercise

 Data is becoming more public and transparent.
 Web-based platforms, such as DHS STATcompiler, UN data, DEVINFO, DHIS2, and the NADA repository, are now more commonly used.
 Summary statistics are also frequently published in statistical books, survey reports and web platforms.
-Obtaining access to the raw datasets can still be problematic and time-consuming because:
+However obtaining access to the raw datasets can be problematic and time-consuming because:

 - Data must be anonymised to be shared due to ethical considerations.

 - Some institutions can understandably still be reluctant to share sensitive data in the absence of a legal framework for data sharing.

 Although is not necessary to have access to the raw datasets to complete the data landscape exercise, the exercise will need to assess the practical accessibility of the datasets by:

 - Inquiring about the formal procedural steps to obtain official permission and access the data.

 - Interviewing external users on their experience of accessing the data.